 Nuclear power station barge

-The 70MW Akademik Lomonosov floating nuclear co-generation plant will be stationed in the town of Vilyuchinsk of the Kamchatka region in Far East Russia.
+The 70MW Akademik Lomonosov floating nuclear co-generation plant is located in the town of Vilyuchinsk, in the Kamchatka region of Far East Russia.

 The foundations for the project were laid on 15 April 2007.
 Construction of the barge was initially carried out at the Sevmash submarine-building plant in Severodvinsk.
-In August 2008 the construction site was shifted from Sevmash to the Baltic shipyard in Saint Petersburg.
+In August 2008, the construction site was shifted from Sevmash to the Baltic shipyard in Saint Petersburg.

-The plant will undergo servicing and maintenance at the Baltic shipyard once every 12 years.
+The plant will undergo servicing and maintenance at the Baltic shipyard every 12 years.
 It will be refuelled every three years.

 The KLT-40C is a modular water reactor that works as a steam generating station.
 The reactor is comprised of reactor proper, steam generators, reactor coolant pumps, heat exchangers, pressurisers, valves and pipelines used for various purposes.

 The reactors were delivered in 2009, the first in May and the second in August.
 Each reactor is enclosed in a steel hermetic containment vessel to withstand the pressure.

 The nuclear waste is discarded carefully to avoid radiation during the production and generation of energy.